7 Things You Should Know Before Sign Up

 Unfortunately, their chatbot can seem unhelpful on occasion and their contact information is hard to locate.
 CurrencyFair seems to prefer resolving customer issues via email rather than on the phone – which no doubt helps to keep costs low.

-Essentially, many people felt stranded without being able to track their money and reach customer service.
-Some people were worried CurrencyFair was a scam, which shows how concerned some people were.
+However, many people felt stranded without being able to track their money and reach customer service.
+And, some people were worried CurrencyFair was a scam, which shows how concerned some people really were.

 While CurrencyFair’s response time on email is fairly quick (about 2 hours), for some people instant telephone support is going to be a must even if the costs are slightly higher.